Learn Digital Marketing - The Smart Way

 Sean: [00:00:27] What’s Happening

-So I have really gotten into that and I really like it.
-Like I never expected myself to be like a weightlifter type of person, but I have a really awesome group of people that I work out with.
-Ladies that are like my age.
+So I have really gotten into that, and I really like it.
+I never expected myself to be a weightlifter type of person, but I have a really awesome group of people that I work out with.
+Ladies that are my age.
 And we all really go for it and want to improve and track how well we’re doing and really awesome.

-And one thing I’ve noticed is that especially like with my squad or my deadlift I, when I was, you’ll probably.
-Probably this change happened maybe like a year ago I would get underneath the bar and I would start to lift it.
-And I would feel the weight on my shoulder, like first squat.
+And one thing I’ve noticed is that especially with my squad or my deadlift I when I was, you’ll probably.
+Probably this change happened maybe a year ago I would get underneath the bar, and I would start to lift it.
+And I would feel the weight on my shoulder, the first squat.
 And I would be like, Ooh, this is heavy.

 I can’t do this.
 And what I’ve realized.
-And it’s like the craziest thing is that once I felt that heavy and push through it, I realized once I got it up like it wasn’t that bad.
+And the craziest thing is that once I felt that heavy and pushed through it, I realized that it wasn’t that bad once I got it up.
 It was initially.
 But I have gotten so much stronger that I can lift heavy things.
 Do you have this with your weightlifting too?

-And I, and I. That is how I like it.
-Again, the exact opposite of what Torie likes, but one of the things like I need help with is when it comes to benching, as I can only get so much weight up there with it risking the bar smashing me because I, in order to be able to try to get to that next level, I have to put more weight on there than I’ve ever done before.
+That is how I like it.
+Again, the exact opposite of what Torie likes, but one of the things I need help with is when it comes to benching, as I can only get so much weight up there with it risking the bar smashing me because I, in order to be able to try to get to that next level, I have to put more weight on there than I’ve ever done before.

-And when that happens, there is a balance there that I very well aware of that is partially psychological.
+And when that happens, there is a balance there that I am very well aware of that is partially psychological.
 And some of it is weight ability.
-But the thing is you don’t know what that wait ability.
-Until you get past the psychological part, so if I’m open, Hey, I can totally do this.
+But the thing is, you don’t know what that wait for ability.
+Until you get past the psychological part, if I’m open, I can totally do this.

 Especially when we’re talking five more pounds like theoretically, you should be able to do it.
-Unless that five pounds previously, there was like, there’s no way.
-But like I had this goal of wanting to be able to do 2 25, but 2 25 is It’s at the max.
+Unless that five pounds previously, there’s no way.
+But I had this goal of wanting to be able to do 2 25, but 2 25 is It’s at the max.
 I definitely cannot do more than that.

-So as it’s obvious like he knew I’m a little bit smaller than him and inexperienced, but he’s capable of doing it and the stuff that came out of his mouth.
+So as it’s obvious, he knew I was a little bit smaller than him and inexperienced, but he’s capable of doing it and the stuff that came out of his mouth.
 You can do it.
-Like it’s a psychological thing.
+It’s a psychological thing.
 And so exactly what you were saying, Torie, it was the exact same thing he was saying that it’s just one of those things that you have to do it because it’s, it is such an, a massive amount of weight, especially considering when we first started working.

 I’ve had a couple of back surgeries.
 I stuck with the machines where I was planted in a seat and secure, and I didn’t even touch the free weights yet alone, try to bench anything.
-So by the time I finally got over to the bench, being able to put a 45 pound weight on it, you started it up.
+So by the time I finally got over to the bench and put a 45 pound weight on it, you started it up.

-Torie: [00:05:26] It just made me start thinking man, I can lift heavy things and that applies to many things because I don’t realize like the stuff that we do, because it’s just the stuff that we do.
+Torie: [00:05:26] It just made me start thinking.
+I can lift heavy things, which applies to many things because I don’t realize like the stuff we do because it’s just the stuff we do.
 But we have moved across the country.
 We have changed careers.
-We make some pretty bold moves and I always hear people go, oh, I could never do that.
+We make some bold moves, and I always hear people say, ” Oh, I could never do that.
 I could never do that.